Thought Papers

 Legislation: Amending the Public Order Act in Singapore

 As Singapore matures and progresses as a country, changing economically and socially, so too does its populace.
-Notably, there have been two shifts in the socio-economic state of Singapore: an increase in tolerance for discourse and public discussion over issues and the shifts in social norms and stances between generations.
-Together, these represent a major change in the nature and demands of Singaporean society.
-This bill believes that relaxing the limits placed on public assemblies is the best way to accommodate the changing views of the public and allow for the opinions of the people to be expressed in a meaningful manner.
-It seeks to remove some of the limits placed on public assemblies, specifically the need to apply for a permit.
-The reform aims to ensure that any who wish to demonstrate peacefully in a non-disruptive manner may do so to raise awareness about their issues.
+Notably, there have been two shifts in Singapore's socio-economic landscape: an increase in tolerance for discourse and public discussion of issues, and shifts in social norms and stances across generations.
+Together, these represent a significant change in the nature and demands of Singaporean society.
+This bill proposes relaxing limits on public assemblies to accommodate changing public views and enable people to express their opinions meaningfully.
+It seeks to remove some of the limits on public assemblies, specifically the requirement to obtain a permit.
+The reform aims to ensure that anyone who wishes to demonstrate peacefully and non-disruptively may do so to raise awareness of their issues.

 Written June 2024, Submitted to Moot Parliament Programme 2024